 CUTANEOUS T-CELL LYMPHOMA (CTCL) WORKGROUP

-Workgroup Chair: Cecilia Larocca, MD
+Workgroup Co-Chairs: Cecilia Larocca, MD and Michi Shinohara, MD

 Cutaneous T-cell lymphoma (CTCL) is a rare type of cancer that begins in white blood cells called T cells (T lymphocytes).
 These cells normally help your body's germ-fighting immune system.
 In cutaneous T-cell lymphoma, the T cells develop abnormalities that make them attack the skin.